elastisys/compliantkubernetes/docs/adr/0008-use-hostnetwork-or-loadbalancer-for-ingress.md

 1. Use host network if Kubernetes-controlled load balancer is unavailable or undesired.
 If necessary, front the worker nodes with a manual or Terraform-controlled load-balancer.
 This includes:

-  * Single-node or single-worker deployments where load-balancing does not add value: Point the DNS entry to the worker IP instead.
+  * Where load-balancing does not add value, e.g., if a deployment is planned to have only a single-node or single-worker for the foreseeable future: Point the DNS entry to the worker IP instead.
   * Exoscale currently falls in this category, due to its Kubernetes integration being rather recent.
   * SafeSpring falls in this category, since it is missing load balancers.
   * If the cloud provider is missing a storage controller, it might be undesirable to perform integration "just" for load-balancing.